Sir Edmund Hillary Collegiate: Demographics

 In 2015 Education Review Office (ERO) reported that the collegiate has one board but three principals - one each for its junior, middle and senior schools - and is struggling despite ongoing support.

 In March 2017 ERO had carried out an assessment and revealed that Sir Edmund Hillary Junior School (Year 1–6) had an evenly split gender gap (50% male 50% female).
 Of them, 38% were Samoan, 23% Tongan, 22% Māori, 11% from Cook Islands and 1% was from Niue.
 Its Middle counterpart (Year 7–8) had 1% less of Samoans and 8% less of Tongans but had 2% more of Niue and two times as much of Cook Islanders.
 The gender gap was slightly uneven at 51% female and 49% male respectively.
 The Senior part of the school (Year 9-13) had a gender gap of 53% female and 47% male out of which 40% are Samoan, 22% are Tongan, 15% are Cook Islands Māoris and 3% was of other ethnicity.
-Ironically, the population of Māori at both Junior and Middle schools was at 22% while Senior had only 20%.
+The population of Māori at both Junior and Middle schools was at 22% while Senior had only 20%.

+Notable people

+Notable people associated with the college include teacher and language advocate Tupou Manapori.